RoboLearnr/robolearnr.github.io/index.md

 ## Welcome to RoboLearnr

-RoboLearnr is simple to use tool to enable beginners to start programming.
+RoboLearnr is a simple to use tool to enable beginners to start programming.

-Is is a all-in-one tool written in [Go](https://golang.org/) to render maps and allow a car to move using some basic instructions through an api.
-To simplify getting strarted some sdk's are provided in different languages.
+It is an all-in-one tool written in [Go](https://golang.org/) to render maps and allow a car to move using some basic instructions through an api.
+To simplify getting started some sdk's are provided in different languages.

 ### Installation